What Compensation Can I Get from a Dog Bite Injury?Last updated on: February 2, 2021

 Dogs are referred to as “man’s best friend” for good reason.
-Dogs can provide years of fun and companionship.
+After all, dogs can provide years of fun and companionship.
 But even the friendliest dogs are capable of biting and hurting someone.
 Although many dog bites do not require medical attention, some attacks can be severe.
-Thankfully, victims of dog bite attacks have legal rights that may allow the victim to pursue compensation from a dog bite injury.
+Thankfully, victims of dog bite attacks have legal rights that may allow them to pursue compensation from a dog bite injury.

-If you or a loved one has been injured in a dog bite accident and are interested in filing a claim, or to learn more about the rights and remedies that may be available to you, call Zinda Law Group at (800) 863-5312 to receive a free case evaluation with one of our experienced dog bite lawyers.
+If you or a loved one has been injured in a dog bite accident and want to learn more about the rights and remedies that may be available to you, call Zinda Law Group at (800) 863-5312 to receive a free case evaluation with one of our experienced dog bite lawyers.

 UNDERSTANDING DOG BITE COMPENSATION

 Economic damages are the quantifiable costs incurred by a dog bite victim following a dog attack.
-These costs may arise due to things such and doctor’s appointments and missed time from work.
-More specifically, the types of economic damages in a dog bite lawsuit may include:
+These costs may include the doctor’s appointments and missed time from work, for example.
+Specifically, the types of economic damages in a dog bite lawsuit can include:

 - Present and future medical bills